A Thousand Miles: Background and recording

+Music and lyrics

+"A Thousand Miles" is written in the key of B major and composed with a tempo of 95 beats per minute.
+Carlton says that the song was inspired by a crush she had on a Juilliard student (who is now a "very famous actor") whom she met while she was attending the School of American Ballet.
+She further stated that because she never actually spoke to her crush due to her shyness, she felt like she had "a better chance of falling up than ever having a relationship with this person".
+She has also called the song "a combination of reality and fantasy.
+It's about a love that so consumes you that you do anything for it.
+That's how I felt at that time."

 The selection of the song's title was accompanied by a minor disagreement between Carlton and Fair, who was reportedly "adamant" about changing it.
 Fair said, "Vanessa Carlton is an incredible talent, but she's also very stubborn...
 I had to say, 'Look, I'm the president of the label, we're not calling it "Interlude". ' When you're trying to launch a career, people need a handle to pick things up from, and the word 'Interlude' is never in the song".
-In its finished form, the song was first heard during a scene in the Reese Witherspoon film Legally Blonde (2001), and was featured on the film's soundtrack under the title "A Thousand Miles (Interlude)".
 The final title of the song, "A Thousand Miles", was based on a suggestion by Fair's nephew.
 After the song's completion, Fair said that he listened to it repeatedly and "it made me weep.
 That's usually my litmus test.
 If I cry, I know it's a hit".
 Despite this, he was concerned that the song's piano basis would put it at a disadvantage in the marketplace if it were to be released as a single.
-Fair played "A Thousand Miles" in front of his superior Jimmy Iovine, the co-chairman of Interscope-Geffen-A&M. Iovine was very impressed with the song, and requested that a music video be filmed immediately for it.
-After the video had been completed it was presented to Tom Calderone, the Vice President of Programming for MTV, in early 2002.
-Calderone expressed a desire to begin broadcasting the video at once and Fair agreed to his request, even though the album was still in production at the time and Carlton's marketing "image" had not yet been developed.